Community Sponsorship Assembly and Council

 To register to cast your vote for Council members in person at the Assembly, please complete the form here by midday on 3rd July.

 If you are unable to attend the assembly, you can vote by email.
-To register to cast your vote for Council members by email, please complete the form here by midday on 26th June.
+Registration for email voting has now closed.

 The voting system